History of The Group List

 level--although I do think prospective group clients are apt to be more willing

-unique topical group, such as a group for young adults with Aspergers, or for
+uniquely topical group, such as a group for young adults with Aspergers, or

-gay and lesbian adoptive parents, or for therapists who want to join a group
+for gay and lesbian adoptive parents, or for therapists who want to join a

 An inherent problem with compiling a list of groups is that groups are